SanderLedegen/tetris/README.md

 # Tetris

 ## Description
 A JavaScript tetris clone of which there already exist a gazillion.
-The only difference is that I made this one.
+The only difference is that I made this one 🙌🏻

 I tried to keep close to the original colours, scoring system, the 7-bag random generator and board dimensions while making it possible to play it on both desktops and mobiles.
 Should be fun to kill